Skip to main content

 • Parkinson's disease

-Under the 2012 Camp Lejeune Families Act, veterans and family members who meet the service/residence requirements can receive VA healthcare with no copays for: bladder cancer, breast cancer, esophageal cancer, female infertility, hepatic steatosis (fatty liver disease), kidney cancer, leukemia, lung cancer, miscarriage, multiple myeloma, myelodysplastic syndromes, neurobehavioral effects, non-Hodgkin's lymphoma, renal toxicity, and scleroderma.
+Under the 2012 Camp Lejeune Families Act, veterans and family members who meet the service/residence requirements can receive VA healthcare with no copays for: bladder cancer, breast cancer, esophageal cancer, female infertility, hepatic steatosis (fatty liver disease), kidney cancer, leukemia, lung cancer, miscarriage, multiple myeloma, myelodysplastic syndromes, neurobehavioral effects, non-Hodgkin's lymphoma, Parkinson's disease (added November 2023), renal toxicity, and scleroderma.

 Camp Lejeune Justice Act (CLJA) — Lawsuits